ukd1/windmill/README.md

 The TLS server will try to match the name of the endpoint with the name of a file.
 If your osquery endpoint sends a POST request to `/api/config/blahblahblah` then the TLS server will look in `osquery_configs` for a file named blahblahblah.conf.

-## Some features I'd like to have
-get enroll secret from environment vars.
-Makes it easy to deploy the code without having to stick a file into the repo.

 ## Helpful links